fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Handbook.md

         A thesis submitted to partially fulfill the requirements for the degree of Bachelor of Science in Applied Mathematics

-2. Acknowledgment(s) page.
-Optional.
-3. Table of Contents.
+2. Table of Contents.
 A consecutive listing of chapters or major headings with page numbers; also include the page number for the additional sections (illustrations, the appendix (if included), and the bibliography.
 Double space between these elements.
+3. Abstract page.
+Double-spaced.
+4. Acknowledgment(s) page.
+Optional.
-4. List of Tables (as necessary), with titles and page references.
+5. List of Tables (as necessary), with titles and page references.
-5. List of Illustrations, with titles and page references.
+6. List of Illustrations, with titles and page references.

 ***Note***: The preliminary pages should be paginated using small Roman numerals (i, ii, iii, iv, v, and so on).
 These may be placed at the bottom of the page.
 The title page counts as page i, but do not print a page number on this page.
 Begin the pagination with the next page (acknowledgments page, if you have one, or the table of contents).